wandb/docs/docs/guides/registry/create_collection.md

   ]}>
   <TabItem value="ui">

-Check the artifact types that a collection accepts on the registry cards on the homepage or within a registry's settings page.
-For both methods, you must first navigate to your W&B Registry App at https://wandb.ai/registry/.
+You can find the accepted artifact types on the registry card on the homepage or within a registry's settings page.

+For both methods, first navigate to your W&B Registry App.

-Within the homepage of the Registry App, you can view the accepted artifact types by scrolling to the registry card you are interested in.
-The gray horizontal ovals within the registry card lists the artifact types that that registry accepts.
+Within the homepage of the Registry App, you can view the accepted artifact types by scrolling to the registry card of that registry.
+The gray horizontal ovals within the registry card lists the artifact types that registry accepts.

+![](/images/registry/artifact_types_model_card.png)

-For example, the proceeding image shows multiple registry cards on the Registry App homepage.
+For example, the preceding image shows multiple registry cards on the Registry App homepage.
 Within the **Model** registry card, you can see two artifact types: **model** and **model-new**.

-![](/images/registry/artifact_types_model_card.png)

 To view accepted artifact types within a registry's settings page: